 There is no charge for Baptism, although you are encouraged to consider making a meaningful donation towards the church’s ministry.

 Contact the Rector, Revd.
 Mark Abrey, to discuss a possible date.
-Before the service a meeting will be arranged with one of the clergy to talk about the meaning of Baptism and to look through the service in more detail.
+Before the service, a meeting will be arranged with one of the clergy to talk about the meaning of Baptism and to look through the service in more detail.
 We look forward to hearing from you.
-You can telephone him on 01608 676572 or by email here.
+You can telephone him on 01608 676572 or by completing our enquiry form here.